samapriya/Planet-GEE-Pipeline-CLI/README.md

 ppipe -h
 ```

 Installation is an optional step; the application can be also run directly by executing ppipe.py script.
 The advantage of having it installed is being able to execute ppipe as any command line tool.
 I recommend installation within virtual environment.
-If you don't want to install, browse into the ppipe folder and try ```python ppipe.py``` to get the same result.
+If you don't want to install, browse into the ppipe folder and try ```python ppipe.py``` to get to the same result.

 ## Getting started